ChrisAkridge/IronArc/Documentation/Specification.md

 mov *eax eax    // moves the value being pointed to by the pointer in memory into eax
 ```

-### Virtual Memory

-Plane 0 supports the concept of virtual memory.
-The host process contains a list of *page tables*, each of which has a 32-bit identifier and can be created or destroyed at will.
-Each page table contains a list of page table entries that map a 32 petabyte *virtual address space* into the "real" addresses of Plane 0 as pages of 4,096 bytes.
-A page table entry states the starting virtual address and the starting real address it maps to.
-The ending addresses can be found by adding 4,095 to the starting addresses.

-One of the bits in the `EFLAGS` register is the *virtual mode bit*.
-If set, any address in Plane 0 that an IronArc program uses is treated as a virtual address and *translated* using the page table into a real address.
-If clear, all addresses directly address real memory without using translation.
-Address translation supports reading and writing byte ranges that span arbitrarily many pages.
-However, the host process will raise a `MemoryAccessOutOfBounds` error if the program tries to read or write a byte range that spans over multiple pages.

-Virtual addresses are mapped to real addresses as needed.
-When a program tries to access a virtual address that has no real address mapped to it, a *page fault* is raised.
-In this case, the memory manager uses an internal value to set the starting real address of a new page table entry for the page the address resides in.
-This internal value is then increased by 4,096.

-If there isn't enough system memory available to allocate a new page, `page compaction` occurs.
-Any unused pages in the real memory space are closed by copying the adjacent page into the unused page.
-The page table entry's starting real address is also updated to ensure the mapping still points to the correct addresses.
-Finally, `ENP` is set to the last allocated page.
-If there's still no free memory, the page fault fails, raising an `OutOfVirtualMemory` error.

 ### Control Flow Instructions
 The `jmp`, `call`, `ret`, `je`, `jne`, `jlt`, `jgt`, `jlte`, `jgte`, `jmpa`, `hwcall`, and `stackargs` instructions all either modify or set up changes to the flow of the program.

 The `jmp`, `call`, and conditional jump instructions all perform "relative jumps" - jumps relative to the start of the program, stored in ERP.
 ERP, or the relative register, is set to the address of the program's first instruction, and when a relative jump is performed, ERP is added to the address to be jumped to.

-For example, consider a program loaded at the address `0x100000`.
+For example, consider a program loaded at the address `0x100000`, which is also the value of `ERP`.
 If a jump is performed to the instruction at `0x1000`, the actual address jumped to would be `0x100000 + 0x1000 = 0x101000`, the location of the instruction in actual memory.
 This allows programs to be loaded at arbitrary addresses, a powerful feature for operating system loading.

 ### Calling Addresses
 Jumping to an address moves the instruction pointer to an address with no way of jumping back.
 A call is a jump that remembers which instruction made the call, as well as large parts of processor state.